qleminhq601/Voice-Recognition-to-control-house-devices/README.md

 ## How to run

 1. Flash the ESP32 code using Arduino IDE.
-2. Open the app and connect to ESP32.
+2. Open the PyQt app and connect to ESP32.
 3. Give voice commands like "turn on light" or "turn off fan".
 4. Web interface can be hosted locally or on Firebase.